owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

 ## Default Maps

-Owlbear Rodeo comes with a selection of default maps that allow you to quickly get up and running by picking an environment.
+Owlbear Rodeo comes with a selection of default maps that allow you to quickly get up and running.

 ![Default Maps](defaultMaps)